A collaborative GM wheat trial is testing plants developed at Essex which produce higher yields.

 We need to find ways to increase wheat yields and our researchers are working on various national and international research projects to engineer improved photosynthesis to help tackle this complex problem.

-“There is now evidence that improving the efficiency of photosynthesis by genetic modification is one of the promising approaches to achieve higher wheat yield potential," explained Professor Christine Raines, from the School of Biological Sciences at Essex.
+“There is now evidence that improving the efficiency of photosynthesis by genetic modification is one of the promising approaches to achieve higher wheat yield potential," explained Professor Christine Raines, from the School of Life Sciences at Essex.

 Professor Steve Long, from the University of Illinois, added: "Essex gave me the freedom and support to pursue my research interests and appointed colleagues that allowed us to build a photosynthesis research team that positioned Essex to become the international leader it is today.”